Porges/ways-to-play/src/articles/cards/new-zealand/new-zealand.md

 ### John Dickinson/Croxley

-{%aside%}
+> [!aside]
-The original John Dickinson/Croxley factory (known as “Croxley house”) still stands in Wellington and was turned into [an apartment building](https://custance.co.nz/project/croxley-mills-apartments) in the early 2000s.
+>
-{%endaside%}
+> The original John Dickinson/Croxley factory (known as “Croxley house”) still stands in Wellington and was turned into [an apartment building](https://custance.co.nz/project/croxley-mills-apartments) in the early 2000s.

 John Dickinson was a stationery company based in the United Kingdom that opened a New Zealand branch (“John Dickinson & Co.”) in 1920.[@CroxleyHistory] “Croxley” was their public brand of stationery products in New Zealand (the UK company originated in [Croxley Green](https://en.wikipedia.org/wiki/Croxley_Green)), under which they also published playing cards.
 As far as I know, the UK company never manufactured cards.

 > [!figure]
 >